 When is Prithvi Jayanti?

 Prithvi Jayanti is a holiday in Nepal, observed on January 11th.
-It is not a public holiday though it is widely observed.
+It has not been a public holiday in recent years, though it is widely observed.

 The leaders ranging from the President of the country to the party leaders and commoners all observe the day with zeal and a sense of gratitude.